-- White chocolate: Of course, you can't make white chocolate and strawberry fudge without white chocolate!
+- White chocolate: Of course, you can't make condensed milk fudge without it!
 You can use any type of white chocolate you like for this recipe.
-I tend to use the super cheap supermarket brand because I bake a lot, and it works just as well as the more premium white chocolate bars.
+I tend to use the super cheap supermarket brand because I bake a lot, and many of my readers have noted that it works better than the more premium brands!

 - Sharp knife: To cut the fudge once it's set.